51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 This page gives an overview of UA-CH detection in our API and guidance on which of several possible mechanisms to use based on your use-case.

+There are two ways to retrieve UA-CH values.
+You can either set HTTP headers in your response to the user's browser to ask it to send UA-CH values as HTTP Headers, or you can use a JavaScript API to retrieve the UA-CH values on the client.

 This topic has the following sub pages:

 - [Headers](@ref DeviceDetection_Features_UACH_Headers) - How to use UA-CH HTTP headers with our API.